as-pect/as-pect/readme.md

 }
 ```

-Run `asp` from the command line using npx without any parameters to use
+The command line defaults to using `./aspect.config.js`, otherwise you can
-`./as-pect.config.js` as your test configuration.
-Otherwise, you can specify a
+specify all the configuration options using the command line interface.

-configuration using the command line syntax.
+To change the location of the as-pect configuration, use the `--config` option.

 ```
 $ npx asp --config=as-pect.config.js